felipefnunes/SkinStadiumConcept/README.md

 # SkinStadiumConcept
 Concept for a website based on the popular game Counter Strike Global Offensive.

-Project was scrapped after Valve forbade websites based on the game.
+Project was scrapped after Valve forbade trading websites based on the game.